charlesschaefer/faire-todo-app/README.md

 # Faire Todo App

 Faire is an offline-first OpenSource multiplatform todo app, created with Tauri and Angular.
 It stores the data using the IndexedDb of your platform's embeded web browser.
+Besides being offline-first, it offers two ways to syncrhonize your tasks between your devices, one offline, using only your local network, and the other online, using your Google Account (Google OAuth authentication) to store your tasks in a server and synchronize them between your logged in devices.

+When using the offline (local network only) synchronization, you can connect two devices on the same network and, after they discover each other, you can send the data from one to another.

-You can synchronize the tasks between your devices using P2P-like "synchronization" (you move all the tasks from one device to other, overwriting the receiver data - they need to be on the same network to work).
-Alternativelly you can sign in using Google OAuth, and the data will be synchronized between signed in devices using Supabase's servers.
+Alternativelly you can sign in using Google OAuth.
+Thus, your tasks' data will be synchronized between signed in devices using Supabase's servers.

+## What does Faire means?

-Faire is the infinitive verb in french equivalent to "to do".
+Faire is the french infinitive verb equivalent to "to do".

 # Features